Actually, I found just one post for this particular kite. But it's here for completeness :-)

 Later in the evening, at home, the drizzle finally ceased.
 Looking at the dampness outside, there seemed to be hardly any breeze.
-Naturally thoughts turned to flying an Indoor Series kite!
+Naturally, thoughts turned to flying an Indoor Series kite!
 From experience so far, I'm predicting that only the Indoor Sled will tolerate outside flying.
-Unless there is a genuine total calm.
+That is, unless there is a genuine total calm.

-Only the sled shares it's shape-holding strength between the spars and the sail material itself.
-Flat, bowed or dihedral designs rely totally on the spars to hold shape.
+Only the sled shares its shape-holding strength between the spars and the sail material itself.
+Flat, bowed, or dihedral designs rely totally on the spars to hold shape.
 For simplicity, my diamond has a single attachment point for the flying line.
-As will all the other designs in the Indoor series.
-So the kites are vulnerable to over-speed.
-Not a problem when you're just walking around indoors of course.
+As do all the other designs in the Indoor Series.
+So, the kites are vulnerable to overspeed.
+This is not a problem when you're just walking around indoors of course.

-Working hard to stay inside the tiny wind range, I managed to get the clear-plastic sled up to around max roof height.
-And also a brief foray over the neighbor's fence and tall bushes.
+Working hard to stay inside the tiny wind range, I managed to get the clear-plastic sled up to around maximum roof height.
+There was also a brief foray over the neighbor's fence and tall bushes.
 All in all, it was a pleasant line-working experience at the very lightest end of the scale :-)